 We watched as the team cordoned off the area for safety purposes before commencing with inflating the balloon.
 A volunteer was checking in all the contest winners, so we approached her, and she re-booked our 12:30 flight 2 pm.
 We also signed waivers regarding personal safety and potential risks, etc. The balloon was tethered the entire time though, so we were pretty safe.
 This was about maximum height:

-There was a bit of confusion about the logistics as well; initially we were told the basket could hold four people, but the pilot(?) told us he could only take two at a time.
+There was a bit of confusion about the logistics as well; initially they told us that the basket could hold four people.
+But the pilot(?) told us he could only take two at a time.
 This worked nicely for us actually, since we would have the ride to ourselves this way.
-We were also told that the flight would take about a half hour.
-This seemed a bit long to be in a low-flying tethered balloon, and we were right: the first people up were on for about ten minutes before the balloon touched down again.
+They also told us that the flight would take about a half hour.
+This seemed like a long time to hang out in a low-flying tethered balloon going nowhere.
+And it turned out we were right: the first people up were on for about ten minutes before the balloon touched down again.
 Then it was our turn!

 Getting into the basket took a bit of flexibility, especially since the balloon kept wanting to take off without us!
 The view would have been better if we’d been much higher up of course, but since I have a fear of heights this was a perfectly fine view for me: